-Toraja is situated in a mountainous area lush with plant and wildlife, with iron rich soil and a cool, comfortable climate at about 1,800 masl.
-It's climate and volcanic rich soil make up a perfect environment for cultivating coffee beans.
-The development of the Toraja region has historically and politically been influenced by coffee trading since it arrived in the 1850's.
+Toraja is situated in a mountainous area that's lush with plant and wildlife, with iron-rich soil and a cool, comfortable climate at about 1,800 masl.
+It's climate and rich, volcanic soil make up a perfect environment for cultivating coffee beans.
+The development of the Toraja region has historically and politically been influenced by coffee trading since it arrived in the 1850s.
 Today, coffee remains a highly valued commodity with a majority still grown by independent smallholders on family owned plots, then harvested and processed using traditional techniques.

 Cupping notes: Clean earthy notes, dark chocolate, walnuts, strawberry; smooth, sweet body, citrus acidity.